8 FAQs about EMV credit cards

 "It's going to take a little time to adapt," says Doug Johnson, vice president of risk management policy for the American Bankers Association.

-EMV debit cards may be issued at an even slower pace as banks have to prep their software to accept those new cards as well, according to Ferenczi.
+EMV debit cards are being issued at a slower pace because banks have to prep their software to accept those new cards as well, according to Ferenczi.

 So far, the large majority of chip cards going into the hands of cardholders are coming from larger issuers like Bank of America and Chase, according to the Federal Reserve Bank of Chicago.
 The cost of this EMV transition is causing smaller banks to convert their cards more slowly.

 The EMV credit card rollout is progressing steadily.
-Approximately 240 million Visa chip cards have been issued in the U.S. overall so far, representing about one-third of all Visa cards issued as of February 29, 2016.
-This is a 406 percent increase from this time last year, according to a Visa spokeswoman.
-Approximately 67 percent of MasterCard branded cards have been issued with chips so far, as of March 20, 2016.
+More than 282 million Visa chip cards have been issued in the U.S. overall so far, as of April 30, 2016.
+Approximately 137.2 million of those chip cards are Visa credit cards.
+Approximately 68 percent of MasterCard branded cards have been issued with chips so far, as of April 30, 2016.
 A poll conducted by CreditCards.com in March 2016 found overall, 70 percent of credit cardholders have a chip card in their wallets today.

 If all or even none of the cards in your wallet have yet to be issued with chips, don't fret.
 Some people may have to wait longer than others before sent a new EMV card, according to Johnson.